mathpere/grails-hibernate-search-plugin/README.md

 #### Define named filters

-Named filters are global and can be defined within Config.groovy as following:
+Named filters are global and can be defined within application.groovy as following:

 ```groovy